BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Numerical Results

 \subsubsection{Implementation Detail}

-The pre-training learning rate is set to $2 \times 10^{-4}$ with cosine decay.
+The pre-training learning rate is set to $2 \times 10^{-4}$ with a cosine decay schedule.
 The model is trained for 100 epochs on the pre-training dataset, and the best model weights on the validation set are retained.
-Fine-tuning\footnote{A large mismatch in the number of users between deployment and training may degrade model performance, while changes in antenna configurations can cause input–output dimensional mismatches for the pretrained model.} is primarily conducted in scenarios where the number of users $K$ varies significantly or the number of antennas $N_T$ changes.
+Fine-tuning\footnote{A large mismatch in the number of users between deployment and training may degrade model performance, while changes in antenna configurations can cause input–output dimensional mismatches for the pre-trained model.} is primarily conducted in scenarios where the number of users $K$ varies significantly or the number of antennas $N_{\rm T}$ changes.
 During fine-tuning, full-parameter updating is adopted with an initial learning rate of $2 \times 10^{-5}$, and the process converges within only 10 epochs.
-All training is conducted using the Adam optimizer with a batch size of 32.
-The experimental environment is PyTorch 2.1.2, Python 3.10 (Ubuntu 22.04), and CUDA 11.8.
+All training processes use the Adam optimizer with a batch size of 32.
+The experimental environment consists of PyTorch 2.1.2, Python 3.10 (running on Ubuntu 22.04), and CUDA 11.8.
 CVX formulation is solved using the CVX solver \texttt{SeDuMi} under MathWorks MATLAB R2021b.
-All experiments are carried out on a server equipped with a GPU H20-NVLink (96GB), an AMD EPYC 9K84 CPU (96 cores), and 150GB of memory.
+All experiments are carried out on a server equipped with a H20-NVLink GPU (96GB), an AMD EPYC 9K84 CPU (96 cores), and 150GB of memory.